Wednesday Addams: Portrayals

 Wednesday is portrayed by Nicole Fugere in the straight-to-video movie Addams Family Reunion and Fox Family Channel's television series The New Addams Family, which were both produced in 1998.

 Zoe Richardson appeared at the Birmingham Hippodrome as Wednesday Addams in a Musical adaptation of The Addams Family on Ice in November 2007.

 The Addams Family musical debuted on Broadway in April 2010, with Krysta Rodriguez playing Wednesday.
 The character is now 18 years old, has "become a woman", and no longer sports her signature pigtails.
 In March 2011, Krysta Rodriguez was replaced with Rachel Potter as Wednesday in the Broadway cast.
 The production began its first national tour in September 2011, with Cortney Wolfson cast in the role of Wednesday Addams.

 The web series Adult Wednesday Addams (2013–2015) gained media attention with the third episode of Season 2 in which Wednesday punished a pair of catcallers.
 While this behavior gained attention from early fans, The Tee & Charles Addams Foundation, copyright owners of The Addams Family, flagged the series for copyright violation resulting in the series being temporarily pulled from YouTube, however as of 2016 the series has been reinstated.

 Chloë Grace Moretz voices Wednesday in the 2019 animated movie and in the sequel, which was released on October 1, 2021.
 The whole family is mostly designed to resemble the initial cartoon depictions, with added details; for instance, Wednesday's hair braids end in nooses in the first film, and weights in the second.

-Jenna Ortega portrays Wednesday in the 2022 Netflix series of the same name.
-Ortega's performance in the series received acclaim from critics; she was nominated for a Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+Jenna Ortega portrays a teenaged iteration of Wednesday in the 2022 Netflix series of the same name.
+Largely modelled on the Wednesday of the 1990 original film and its sequel, this version of the character retains much of the caustic wit, precociouness, cold hostility, contemptuousness, and deadpan delivery originated in Ricci's portrayal.
+However, unlike previous incarnations, this Wednesday is also shown to possess supernatural abilities; with the series as a whole taking on more conventional fantasy elements than previous adaptations.
+Uniquely, Wednesday's family is also largely absent for much of the series, and in place of the close-knit familial bonds typical of the otherwise asocial character, instead interpersonal focus is placed upon newly formed friendships and a burgeoning love triangle.
+Ortega's performance in the series received acclaim from critics; she was nominated for a Golden Globe Award for Best Actress – Television Series Musical or Comedy and for an Emmy Award for Outstanding Lead Actress in a Comedy Series.
 The series was renewed for a second season.